ar3thien/whatsapp-rest-api/README.md

 # Rest API calls

+A document following the OpenAPI Specification (OAS) 3.0 is going to be available soon.

 # Support

 I'm not a developper, just a hobbiest.
 Support is offered as best effort, and during my free time which is very limited.